the

 cp -p /mnt/camera/*.jpg pages/portfolio/

-Upon visiting the page for the first time at http://localhost:8080/pages/portfolio?unhide the gallery will automatically be generated (and updated if images are added or deleted).
+Upon visiting the page for the first time at http://localhost:8080/pages/portfolio (append ?tag

 To run